Julia-Lachenauer/MyComposer/README.md

 # MyComposer
-This is an application that allows users to compose songs and export them as .midi files.
+MyComposer is an application that allows users to compose songs and export them as .midi files.

 ## Important
 A list of the recently opened files is saved to the Documents folder in a folder called MyComposer.